devopsengineerDan/Daniel_project/Backup.md

 ```

+✅
+# PTHON APPLICATIONS in Drive
 ```
 ✅ Software Programs which can be executed.

 # BOTH WINDOWS AND LINUX
 HTTP Server Script